Cyp9715/Azure-CognitiveServices-example/README.md

 ![key](https://i.imgur.com/662y1v8.png)

-resion and Location are the same

-(It seems to indicate the location of Microsoft cloud server)
+resion and Location are the same (it seems to indicate the location of Microsoft cloud server)

 Then click init.